Subscribe to ePublications email updates.

 Gonorrhea (gon-uh-REE-uh) is a sexually transmitted infection (STI).
 It is usually spread by having vaginal, oral, or anal sex.
-In 2013, gonorrhea affected almost 164,000 women in the United States.1 Antibiotics can treat gonorrhea.
+In 2014, gonorrhea affected more than 162,000 women in the United States.1 Antibiotics can treat gonorrhea.
 If left untreated, it can cause serious health problems, including problems getting pregnant.

 Gonorrhea is an STI that is caused by the bacteria Neisseria gonorrhoeae.
 It is an especially serious problem for women because it can damage the female reproductive organs.

 - Vaginal, oral, or anal sex.
 Gonorrhea can be spread even if there are no symptoms.
 This means you can get gonorrhea from someone who has no signs or symptoms.